docpad-archive/documentation/community/plugins.html.md

 ## Admin Interfaces & Importers

-These are plugins that provide an administration interface ontop of DocPad:
+These are plugins that provide administration interfaces on top of DocPad:

 - [DocPad Collections Editor](https://github.com/cauld/docpad-collections-editor) - A simple WYSIWYG editor for DocPad Collections
 - [MiniCMS](https://npmjs.org/package/docpad-plugin-minicms) - Adds an admin interface to DocPad